 Hemlock is a large plant, which can grow up to 2m tall.
 It has a hollow stem, with purple blotches on it.
 The plants have an unpleasant smell, which people often describe them as being like rodent urine.
 Hemlock is located in damp areas on the edge of woodland, near streams and ditches.

 The poisonous compounds from this plant are poisonous to humans and livestock, and consuming even a small amount can paralyse the respiratory system and cause death.

 Foxglove (Digitalis purpurea)

-This is tall plant that has tube-shaped pink and purple flowers, which grow on a spike.
-It’s usually found along the edges of woodland, along hedgerows and in gardens.
+This tall plant has tube-shaped pink and purple flowers, which grow on a spike.
+It’s usually located along the edges of woodland, along hedgerows and in gardens.

 Foxglove contains toxic compounds called cardiac glycosides, which if ingested can cause severe poisoning and symptoms like nausea, headaches, skin irritation and diarrhoea.
 In particularly bad cases, it can cause visual disturbances, and heart and kidney problems.

 The plant is very valuable to bees, so if you have it in your garden, you don’t have to get rid of it, just be careful.